Azerbaijan–Mexico relations: History

 To commemorate the 200th anniversary of Mexican independence, Mexico allowed certain foreign countries to remodel parks and squares with monuments of their countries.
 The government of Azerbaijan chose to place a monument of former President Heydar Aliyev on the main Paseo de la Reforma in Chapultepec Park and another monument in remembrance to the Khojaly Massacre in Plaza Tlaxcoaque.
 In November 2012, relations between both nations came to an all-time low when soon after the unveiling of the statue of former Azeri President Heydar Aliyev; several residents of Mexico City accused the local city government of allowing the Azeri government of placing a statue of a "dictator" in the city.
 It was proposed that the local government should remove the statue and place it elsewhere, however, the Azeri embassy in Mexico City protested that if the statue were to be moved, "Azerbaijan may break diplomatic relations with Mexico."
 In the end, the statue of President Heydar Aliyev was moved to a private home in the city and in retaliation, the Azeri government withheld US$3.8 billion in investments.
 In the same month, a Mexican advisory commission said authorities had erred by accepting money to allow a foreign government to "essentially decide which political figures or historic events should be commemorated in Mexico City's public spaces."
 Adding that "a plaque on the monument [dedicated to massacre] calling the Azerbaijani deaths "genocide" was misleading."
 Recommending that authorities take action, it was decided that the word "genocide" was to be removed and replaced with "massacre".

 In 2014, a delegation of Mexican Senators paid an official four-day visit to Azerbaijan, led by Senator Gabriela Cuevas Barrón.
-In November 2017, two Mexican Congressional Deputies, while on an official visit to Armenia as part of the Mexico-Armenia Friendship Group on the invitation of the Armenian government; visited the disputed territory of the Republic of Artsakh.
+That same year, Mexico opened an embassy in Baku.
+In November 2017, two Mexican Congressional Deputies, while on an official visit to Armenia as part of the Mexico-Armenia Friendship Group on the invitation of the Armenian government; visited Armenian-held Nagorno-Karabakh (which is internationally recognized as part of Azerbaijan).
 Their visit created a diplomatic flare-up between Azerbaijan and Mexico.

 In December 2018, Azeri Foreign Minister Elmar Mammadyarov attended the inauguration of Mexican President Andrés Manuel López Obrador.

+In 2022, both nations celebrated 30 years of diplomatic relations.
+In 2023, Azeri Deputy Foreign Minister Elnur Mammadov arrived to Mexico City to attend the Third Mexico-Azerbaijan meeting for political consultations with his counterpart, Foreign Undersecretary Carmen Moreno Toscano.